dbos-inc/dbos-docs/docs/api-reference/contexts.md

 readonly name: string;
 ```

-`name` contains the name of the Operon function (handler, transaction, workflow) to be invoked after successful middleware processing.
+`name` contains the name of the function (handler, transaction, workflow) to be invoked after successful middleware processing.

 ### MiddlewareContext.requiredRole